 Being desirous of the next level is not a bad thing.
 Even so, the 'he who wants all' clause, in this case, does not make you thirsty.
 It becomes a problem when the thirst becomes all-consuming.
 I think 'the ring' has many of us so distracted that we have not entirely given way to the here and now, better known as the 'present.'
 Our minds are so caught up in everything else that we haven't really given ourselves a fair chance at enjoying these coveted solo moments.
 I've stopped trying to make everything sound so deep.
 Life can be simple.
 So in my time 'alone,' I've come up with what I deem my top five perks of being single:

-✤ There is no-one to give you grief about being selfish.
+✤ There is no one to give you grief about being selfish.
 Society would like to make you think that being selfish is a bad thing.
 It is absolutely not.
 This is the time in your life that you can be unapologetic about putting yourself first.
-Back in the day, I was able to pick-up everything and move to another country.
-I didn't have to seek permission or consider who the decision was effecting.
+Back in the day, I was able to pick up everything and move to another country.
+I didn't have to seek permission or consider who the decision was affecting.
 I was able to do what was in my best interest, without regret.

 ✤ You don't have to compromise on what you like.
 If you have spent any time in a relationship, you know, as well as I do, you end up doing a whole bunch of stuff in the name of 'give-and-take' or the next alleged cuss word 'compromise.'
 As a single, it'll always be about you.
 I can be fat if I want, skinny if I wish.
 Cook or don't cook, and the value of my womanhood won't be up for debate.